 Copyright © 2016 Roy Harris

-Mr. Roy Harris has been training in twenty-seven (27) styles of martial arts since 1981.
-He has taught 500+ seminars in 26 countries and on one cruise ship.
+Mr. Roy Harris has trained in twenty-seven (27) styles of martial arts since 1981.
+He has taught 672 seminars in 24 countries and on one cruise ship.
 He has written a book, produced several iOS apps and been featured in several local, national and international magazines.

 For a more detailed look at his background, go to this URL: